 As you might have heard, there is a severe shortage of shipping containers worldwide.
 Japan is not an exception.

 You can Google phrases such as “container shortage” and see various news articles in the major media, talking about how container shipping costs have increased by more 400 % or 500 % over the last year and are still increasing.
 The container shortage crisis has started to cause delays in various regions.
 This was one of the top news stories on NHK (Japan’s national broadcasting) on the morning of January 27.
 They also reported, as an example, on the delay at the US port of Los Angeles, stating that vessels that arrived at the port of Los Angeles had to wait offshore for three days* before being allowed to come alongside the pier; more than 30 vessels were waiting.
 (The following week, it increased to 36.)
 This is because they have to handle many more containers than they normally do.
 In addition, there is a shortage of labor at ports for handling containers and drivers for transporting on land due to the corona virus situation.
 There has been a significantly high increase in demand for goods consumed at home because people are staying home and buying things more.
 Therefore, North America is importing much more, especially from China.

-*As of 4th week of June, 2021, there is the average of 3 to 8 day wait before vessels can access to a berth/terminal at Los Angeles port to unload.
+*As of September 1, 2021, there was the average of 7 to 9 day wait before vessels can access to a berth/terminal at Los Angeles port to unload.
 About 44 vessels were anchored and waiting a berth space.
 This topped the record of 40 in February, 2021.